 - Covid-Specific Information by Country – U.S. Department of State.
 Use this when planning your destination(s).
 Double, triple, quadruple check your destination requirements up to the moment you are getting on a plane and all throughout your trip.
 Regulations are changing rapidly these days, and this is the only way to truly stay up to date.
 You can find embassy information through these country links as well, should you need to contact authorities while you are abroad.

 - Register with the State Department when you travel – U.S. Department of State.
 Enroll in STEP (Smart Traveler Enrollment Program) in order to receive alerts and be sure you can be located abroad in case of an emergency.
 (This is one of the reasons the State Department knew exactly which countries to evacuate U.S. passport holders from before all the borders closed at the breakout of Covid-19).

 - Entry into the U.S. – U.S. Department of State.
+Covid-19 testing no longer required for entry back in the U.S. as of June 12, 2022.
 Use this when planning your return to the U.S. and check with your airline (see below).

 Major U.S. Airlines Covid-19 Policies & Travel Advisories

 For returning to // entering the U.S. – CHECK WITH YOUR AIRLINE for specific rules of Covid-19 testing/boarding from your destination abroad.